From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Introduction

-To address the last question, we investigate a model-free case where the underlying choice model is unknown but historical transaction data is available to guide policy learning.
-In this case, we first use the transaction data to train one GCN, which is referred to as the ``choice-GCN'', to approximate the choice probabilities.
-Then, we generate constrained assortment problem instances, and use the choice-GCN to evaluate all feasible assortments to derive approximated solutions.
-Based on such solutions, we train another GCN called ``solution-GCN'', which is similar to the GCN for the model-based case.
-Based on the probabilities predicted by the solution-GCN, we use the same inference policies as the model-based case, except that the expected revenue of each candidate assortment is evaluated by the choice-GCN rather than the underlying chioce model.
-Based on the numerical results, the GCN policy and the GCN-LS policy can achieve 80\%+ and 90\%+ of the optimal expected revenue, respectively, implying the effectiveness and the efficiency of the proposed policies.
-Moreover, we highlight that the choice-GCN can be replaced by other estimation models in the literature (e.g., \citealt{aouad2022representing}, \citealt{wang2023transformer}, and \citealt{liu2025beyond}), and then a similar approach can still result in high-quality solutions as long as the estimation model can provide a high-quality choice probability prediction for assortments of varying sizes.
+To address the third research question, we consider the \emph{unknown-choice-model} setting, where the underlying choice model is fixed but unobserved, and abundant historical transaction data are available.
+In this case, we first train a GCN—referred to as the \emph{choice-GCN}—using the transaction data to approximate the underlying choice probabilities.
+Next, we generate small-scale constrained assortment instances and compute their approximate optimal solutions by evaluating the expected revenues of all feasible assortments based on the choice-GCN's predictions.
+These approximate solutions serve as labels for training a second GCN, termed the \emph{solution-GCN}, which is constructed analogously to the network used in the known-choice-model case.
+Using the probabilities predicted by the solution-GCN, we then apply the same inference policies (GI, GILS, and GIP) as before, except that the expected revenues of candidate assortments are estimated via the choice-GCN rather than the true choice model.
+Numerical experiments show that the proposed policies achieve over 85\% of the optimal expected revenue on large-scale instances (with up to 2{,}000~products) within seconds, confirming both their effectiveness and computational efficiency.
+Furthermore, the choice-GCN component can be replaced by other state-of-the-art choice-probability estimators—such as those proposed by \citet{aouad2022representing}, \citet{wang2023transformer}, and \citet{liu2025beyond}—without altering the overall framework.
+As long as the estimation model provides accurate choice probability predictions for assortments of varying sizes, the resulting approach can still produce high-quality solutions.